-This question is important because depending on your answer, there are a few specific contradicting design principle that you should follow.
+This question is important because depending on your answer there are a few specific contradicting design principles that you should follow.

 Easy to Parse vs. Easy to Read

 It should be easy to write parsers for machine language.
 The syntax should be very explicit and the grammar simple without unnecessary syntactic sugar.
 A good example is JSON: There are booleans, numbers, strings, lists and dicts, each with a clearly distinguishable syntax without exceptions.
 That’s it.
 I can write a parser for it in very little time.
 That makes JSON well-suited as an data interchange language for APIs or in other places where humans will never have to touch it directly.